exercism/docs/anatomy/tracks/README.md

 ## Shared

 Some files are not specific to individual exercises, but are instead applicable to _all_ exercises.
-These files are

-The `exercises/shared` directory contains files that are shared across exercises:

-- `.docs/cli.md`: contains information on how to work with the exercise when using the CLI to download and submit the exercise.
-- `.docs/debug.md`: explains how a student that is coding in the browser can still do "debugging."
+Check the [documentation](./shared.md) for more information.

 ## Config